lissatransborda/words-count/README.md

 - CORS security to prevent other IP's than frontend to send requests to backend;
 - Container orchestration to prevent the backend or frontend to fall, upping a new instance when it happens;
 - Unitary tests in the frontend;
-- Swagger documentation in backend;
+- Swagger documentation in backend